Summer Associates/Law Students

 How to apply: The application process for the summer 2021 is open.
 We will review candidates on a rolling basis until mid-September 2020, but encourage candidates to apply as soon as possible to ensure full consideration.
 Applicants should email a cover letter, resume, transcript, list of three references, and multiple writing samples (please review the guidance below) to firstname.lastname@example.org.
 We are committed to considering applicants from all schools and backgrounds, and we actively seek applications from women and underrepresented groups.

 Guidance on writing samples: We encourage multiple writing samples (legal or nonlegal) that reflect a student’s most challenging work so far–not just cookie-cutter assignments for first-year legal writing courses.
 Scholarly papers are welcome (including undergraduate papers), but we prefer to also see at least one in-depth advocacy piece or legal memorandum.
 We also like to see non-legal writing (including published work) that reveals a student’s general interests and writing ability.
 We prefer whole documents to excerpts.
 Samples that have been edited or commented upon by others are perfectly fine so long as that fact is noted.
 To facilitate blind review, each writing sample should be submitted as a separate PDF file, omitting the applicant’s identifying information (such as name and law school).

-Omari Allen is a second-year law student at Howard University and is working as an intern at Gupta Wessler during the school year.
+Omari Allen is a second-year law student at Howard University and worked as an intern at Gupta Wessler during the school year.
 He is a summer intern at the Natural Resources Defense Council and previously worked as an extern for Judge Marsha Berzon on the Ninth Circuit, an organizer at the Brady Campaign & Center to Prevent Gun Violence, and a member of the scheduling and advance team in the Obama White House.

 Ela Leshem was the Editor-in-Chief of the Yale Law Journal and will clerk for Judge David Barron on the First Circuit.
 Before spending the summer at Gupta Wessler, Ela worked in Public Counsel’s homelessness-prevention and foster-care projects and for Justice Goodwin Liu of the California Supreme Court and Senator Sheldon Whitehouse on the Senate Judiciary Committee.
-Ela was a Rhodes Scholar at Oxford, where she completed a doctorate in philosophy.
-After graduation, Ela will clerk for Judge David Barron on the First Circuit.
+Ela was a Rhodes Scholar at Oxford, where she completed her doctorate in philosophy.